isomerpages/pa-chingay/_whats-on/Chingay Mama Shop.md

                     <h3 style="font-size: 1em; margin: 0 0 .3em;">Nyananyana Eco Fashion</h3>
                 </div>
                 <p style="padding: 0 1em 1em;margin: 0; overflow: hidden;">
-                    Nyananyana is a Singapore social enterprise that focuses on a better product for the maker, the consumer, and the earth at every stage of th <br />
+                    Nyananyana is a Singapore social enterprise that focuses on a better product for the maker, the consumer, and the earth at every stage of the supply chain.
+Our Eco Batik uses natural dye on certified (GOTS/Oekotex), precious hand weave fabric, or recycle pre-consumer waste from ethical factories.
+We work with craftsmen, seamstresses and a disadvantaged community across Java Island.<br />
                     <a href="https://www.lazada.sg/products/organic-batik-matching-tie-and-mask-gift-set-i1616902468-s7602724145.html">Purchase now</a>
                 </p>
             </div>